Juniper Hole on Middle Caicos

 Limestone Ironshore

-Another fascinating feature that can be seen at Juniper Hole are limestone ironshore formations.
+Another fascinating feature that can be seen in the Juniper Hole area are limestone ironshore formations.

 Ironshore is the local name for an intricate and weathered type of coastal limestone rock, which exhibits extravagant and almost cartoonish spikes and the ironshore near Juniper Hole is some of the most distinct in the country, with spikes that can be almost 3 feet (1 m) high.